Pitt-JonesLab/pitt-joneslab.github.io/_undergrads/catherinewraback.md

 email: cwrabac1  [at]  umbc.edu
 linkedin: catherine-wraback
 github: cwraback
-description: Catherine Wraback is a rising junior majoring in chemical engineering on the traditional track.
+description: Catherine is a rising junior majoring in Chemical Engineering on the traditional track.
 She enjoys working in groups and collaborating with others on interdisciplinary research projects and applying her computational skills and approaches to aid in obtaining experimental results.
 In her free time, she plays Ultimate frisbee and enjoys de-stressing with a bit of yoga.

 ---